deskiziarecords/TRADE/magnet-market/rust/magnet-marker-rust.md

         The final return statement combines the prices and weights using zip and map, multiplying corresponding elements to produce the final weighted prices.
 ---

+## hidden engine

+function soul_force into Rust.
+The original function computes the attractive force exerted by a latent "magnet" field, which is influenced by a gravitational constant ( G ) and an equilibrium price level ( eq ).
+Key Changes:

+    Function Signature:
+        In Rust, we specify the types of the parameters explicitly.
+Here, ptr is defined as a reference to a one-dimensional array of 64-bit floating-point numbers (&ndarray::Array1<f64>), while eq and G are both f64 types.

+    Return Type:
+        The return type is also specified as ndarray::Array1<f64>, indicating that the function will return a one-dimensional array of floating-point numbers.

+    Array Operations:
+        The operation ptr - eq is directly translated to Rust, leveraging the capabilities of the ndarray crate, which allows for element-wise operations similar to NumPy in Python.

+---
 ## windowed-extremum

 The provided Python code defines a function windowed_extremum that computes the sliding window maximum or minimum of a given array.
 The function takes a NumPy array, a window size, and a mode (either "max" or "min") as parameters.
 It returns a new array of the same shape as the input, with the first window-1 entries filled with NaN values.